Khoo Teck Puat Hospital

 Khoo Teck Puat Hospital (Abbreviation: KTPH) is a 795-bed general and acute care hospital located at Yishun in Singapore.
 Named after Singaporean hotelier, Khoo Teck Puat, the hospital is part of an integrated development together with the adjoining Yishun Community Hospital.
 The hospital was officially opened by Minister Mentor Lee Kuan Yew on 15 November 2010, but began seeing outpatients and day surgery patients on 28 March that year.

-Spanning over 3.5 ha in the Yishun Central Area overlooking the scenic Yishun Pond.
-The hospital offers an extensive range of medical services and healthcare options for residents living in the north.
-As of October 2017, KTPH merged with the National Healthcare Group and is now known as Yishun Health, together with Yishun Community Hospital and Admiralty Medical Centre.
+KTPH spanned over 3.5 ha in the Yishun Central Area.
 The hospital cost an estimated to build.

+In October 2017, KTPH merged with the National Healthcare Group (NHG) and is part of the collective Yishun Health, together with Yishun Community Hospital and Admiralty Medical Centre.